Risk Management Policy

 All Student Organizations

-In compliance with the Texas Education Code, Section 51.9361, the Student Life & Services Office will hold an annual meeting in the Fall semester to present the university’s risk management program to members of student organizations registered at the institution.
+In compliance with the Texas Education Code, Section 51.9361, Student Services will hold an annual meeting in the Fall semester to present the university’s risk management program to members of student organizations registered at the institution.
 The purpose of the program is to inform and educate participants of institutional risk management program’s policies and procedures:

 - At least one officer position of each student organization and the advisor/sponsor of each student organization must be present at the annual meeting;